DmitryDzz/meteo/README.md

 * Segment G pin: 13
 * Segment DecimalPoint pin: 4

+(*) Mercury switch is connected to the input pin (INPUT_PULLUP mode) and one of GND pins.
+In case the switch is connected the display is off by default.
+It is turned on after shaking the switch for a second.
+And it is off again after LED_TURNED_ON_DURATION milliseconds.

 ## Useful constants
+* AUTO_START - should be false if mercury switch is connected
+* LED_TURNED_ON_DURATION - time in milliseconds the LED display is turned on after shaking
 * MODE_DURATION_IN_MILLIS - temperature / humidity pause time
 * READ_DELAY_IN_MILLIS - sensor read interval
 * COMMON_ANODE_LED - set true for LED with common anode, false for LED with common cathode